How collective defense can work.

 We've seen strong indications recently that the ISACs are working, roughly speaking, as advertised, and that's been good news amid the bad.

-Notes from one energy sector.
+Notes from one part of the energy sector.

 When the CrashOverride industrial control system malware was identified as implicated in the 2016 Ukrainian grid hack, representatives of the Downstream Natural Gas ISAC (DNG-ISAC) and the American Gas Association told us that, while the threat to their sector is as great as the threat to the electrical power distribution system, the natural gas industry made a good showing: they groups' members responded promptly and effectively to the warning they received quietly from Dragos on June 9th.
 Their guard went up and mitigations were put in place.